thewmh/ts-fundamentals-v3/NOTES.md

 }
 ```

 `undefined` means the value isn't available (yet?).
-In the following example, `completedAt` will be set at some point but there is a period of time when it hasn't been set. `undefined` is an unambiguous indication thhat there may be something different in the future:
+In the following example, `completedAt` will be set at some point but there is a period of time when it hasn't been set. `undefined` is an unambiguous indication that there may be something different in the future:

 ```
 const formInProgress = {